 Herbert Street Reserve living stream project

-This project aims to re-establish a “living stream” in the former creek line of Moonee Ponds Creek.
+This project aimed to re-establish a “living stream” in the former creek line of Moonee Ponds Creek.

-Stormwater from an existing Council drain that runs through the Herbert Street Reserve will be treated with flows from small rainfall events used to re-establish a “living stream.”
+Stormwater from an existing Council drain that runs through the Herbert Street Reserve is now being treated and flows from small rainfall events used to re-establish a “living stream.”

 Water from heavy rainfall events will continue to bypass the reserve in the existing drainage.

-The project will provide numerous benefits including improving the local habitat and biodiversity, reducing pollution going into Moonee Ponds Creek, and improving the attractiveness and passive recreation use of the reserve.
+The project is providing numerous benefits including improving the local habitat and biodiversity, reducing pollution going into Moonee Ponds Creek, and improving the attractiveness and passive recreation use of the reserve.

 Project budget and timelines